sena-erdogan/collections-library-using-arrays/README.md

 # collections-library-using-arrays

-This project implements corresponding generic classes for Collection, Set, List, Queue, which are all interfaces.
-HashSet, ArrayList, and LinkedList which are concrete classes.
+This project implements corresponding generic classes for Collection, Set, List, Queue, which are all interfaces, and HashSet, ArrayList, LinkedList, which are concrete classes.

 Iterator is implemented.
 LinkedList uses multiple inheritance.